-In Ladakh in the far North of India remote Buddhist monasteries host sacred festivals such as Hemis Tsechu.
-Honouring the birth of the guru Padmasambhava, the slow, elaborate masked dances of Hemis Tsechu represent the triumph of good over evil.
+In Ladakh, in the far North of India, remote Buddhist monasteries host sacred festivals.
+The slow, elaborate masked dances of Hemis Tsechu festival honour the birth of the guru Padmasambhava and represent the triumph of good over evil.

-Sacred India focuses on Varanasi, Kerala, Rajasthan and Delhi.
+Sacred India focuses on rituals and ceremonies in Varanasi, Kerala, Rajasthan and Delhi.

-Also in this gallery are photographs from Traces - a work-in-progress collaboration with performance artist Marisa Garreffa exploring ritual, memory fragments and trauma.
+The images in Traces were made during an artistic residency with performance artist Marisa Garreffa - work-in-progress for a collaboration exploring ritual, memory fragments and trauma.

-There are photographs of the renowned Sibiu International Festival of Theatre in Romania, taken when I was the festival's Resident Photographer in 2015.
+There are photographs of visceral productions from the renowned Sibiu International Festival of Theatre in Romania, taken when I was the festival's Resident Photographer in 2015.

-Finally, Mali and Burkina Faso, features professional dance and theatre performances from across the African continent, alongside more local, community celebrations.
+Finally, Mali and Burkina Faso shows dance and theatre festivals in both countries, featuring artists and performances from across the African continent, as well as locally-based community events.